softdev02/Design-Patterns/README.md

 11.Visitor

-Total Number of Design Patterns
+**Total Number of Design Patterns**

-The GoF (Gang of Four) book identifies 23 classic design patterns.
+The **GoF (Gang of Four)** book identifies 23 classic design patterns.
 Beyond these, there are additional patterns used in enterprise applications and specific paradigms such as:

-Concurrency Patterns: Thread Pool, Semaphore, Monitor Object, etc.
+**Concurrency Patterns**: Thread Pool, Semaphore, Monitor Object, etc.

-Architectural Patterns: MVC (Model-View-Controller), Microservices, Event-Driven Architecture, and Layered Architecture.
+**Architectural Patterns**: MVC (Model-View-Controller), Microservices, Event-Driven Architecture, and Layered Architecture.